kleopatra999/paypal-commerce-ios/README.md

 - `UIViewControllerBasedStatusBarAppearance` allows us to show & hide the status bar as needed.
 - `NSAppTransportSecurity` allows us to securely communicate with Cloudfront & Facebook in iOS 9+.
 Modest communicates over `https`, but we using loggly.com for internal API logging, which currently require the `forward secrecy` exception.
 (We expect this to change soon).
 - `LSApplicationQueriesSchemes` is needed for Facebook & PayPal to work properly in iOS 9+.
+- `UIApplicationShortcutItems` is needed to support 3D Touch from the Home Screen App Icon on iPhone 6s & 6s Plus.

 Updates:
 ```xml